Helmholtz Forum Earth and Environment

 Our Mission

-SynCom unites scientists from all seven Centres in the Helmholtz Research Field 'Earth and Environment'.
+The Helmholtz Forum Earth and Environment unites scientists from all seven Centres in the Helmholtz Research Field 'Earth and Environment'.
 The goal is to develop a deep understanding of the complexities of Earth system research through a scientific synthesis approach.
-SynCom aims to provide practical insights and knowledge to key players in politics and industry.
+The aim is to provide practical insights and knowledge to key players in politics and industry.